 The publication will cover one or more of the following:

-- look back at the developments of the past 20 years in European quality assurance, including the role that ENQA has played in this process;
+- a look back at the developments of the past 20 years in European quality assurance, including the role that ENQA has played in this process;

-- look forward to the next decade of quality assurance in the EHEA (and/or synergies with other regions).
+- a look forward to the next decade of quality assurance in the EHEA (and/or synergies with other regions).

 In this spirit, ENQA is calling on its members and affiliates to prepare articles on one of the three areas listed above.
 Contributing to the publication is a excellent opportunity for members and affiliate to showcase their work and offer their perspectives on past and furture development in quality assurance.
 The articles do not need to be academic research papers but are expected to be of interest and relevance to the European quality assurance community.